Kurento/kurento/source/glossary.rst

                 :wikipedia:`Java Platform Enterprise Edition
                 <en,Java_Platform,_Enterprise_Edition>`

+    jQuery
+        `jQuery <http://jquery.com/>`_ is a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.

     JSON
         `JSON <http://json.org>`__ (JavaScript Object Notation) is a lightweight data-interchange format.
 It is designed to be easy to understand and